d-morrison/IntroStatActivities/_book/07-inference-CI-1cat.md

-# Estimating the Proportion of Left-Handedness of Male Boxers
+# Estimating the Proportion of Left-Handed Male Boxers

 ## Learning objectives